l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/steve.JPG"/>
 </figure>

 "What is the most valuable lesson you've learned at work?"
-I ask, curious about their careers.
+I ask.

 "Keep your head down, and shut your mouth," Luke replies.